AdobeDocs/experience-manager-65.en/help/communities/email.md

   Leave empty
 * **[!UICONTROL SMTP use SSL]**

-  If checked, will send secure email.
-Ensure the port is set to 465 or as required for SMTP server.
+  If checked, it sends a secure email.
+Ensure that the port is set to 465 or as required for an SMTP server.
 * **[!UICONTROL Debug email]**

-  If checked, enables logging of SMTP server interactions.
+  If checked, this enables logging of SMTP server interactions.

 ## AEM Communities Email Configuration {#aem-communities-email-configuration}

 Once the [default mail service](#default-mail-service-configuration) is configured, the two existing instances of the `AEM Communities Email Reply Configuration` OSGi config, included in the release, become functional.

-Only the instance for subscriptions needs to be further configured when allowing reply by email.
+Only the instance for subscriptions must be further configured when allowing reply by email.

 1. [Email](#configuration-for-notifications) instance: